-Once the last command is set, you can run the ‘getInstallLocation’ command again to verify that it went into effect, and then you can unplug your phone and get on with moving some apps.
+Once the last command is set, you can run the ‘get-install-location’ command again to verify that it took effect.
+If so, then you can unplug your phone and get on with moving some apps.

-Figuring out which apps can be moved and which can’t is easily the most tedious part of using Android, but fortunately apps exist to make the chore a lot easier to stomach.
-One solution I’ve been using is called “App 2 SD“, as it’s both free and intuitive (though not that pretty, in my opinion).
+Figuring out which apps can or can’t be moved is the most tedious part of using Android, but fortunately, apps exist to make the chore a lot easier to deal with.
+One solution I’ve used is called “App 2 SD“, as it’s both free and intuitive.
 Here’s another before and after example:

 As you can see, using this tweak suddenly allows me to move over many apps to my SD card, freeing up valuable space.
 As mentioned earlier, I emplore you to not copy over things like widgets as it will result in some headaches.
 Some system tools might be fine to be moved over, but I’d be careful there also.

 Once you have moved over everything that you need to, I’d highly recommend reverting the tweak by connecting your phone and setting the default location back to 0.
-This will avoid any potential headaches, some of which I experienced over the past week of using this tweak.
-All-in-all though, this tweak is an easy way to free up some space on your phone, all for free and without rooting.
+This will avoid any potential headaches, some of which I’ve experienced in the past.

 With that, go forth and free up some space!